sweetnoods/designer-doge/recall_training.md

 # Recall training

+Recall training is about getting a dog to return to you *whenever* you use a specific keyword.
+This is a valuable skill to teach your companion - once it has matured it can be leveraged to mitigate dangerous situations while off leash.

 ## Starting Slow
+You want to start off with just associating good things with your keyword.
+More on keyword selection in the next section.

-Throw food or a treat away from you
+Throw food or a treat away from you.

-Soon as the dog picks up food say the recall word.
-You really just want to have this word associated with good things for a bit.
-Repeat this until it is boring.
+Soon as the dog picks up food say your recall word.
+Repeat this training

 ## Starting Fresh

-If you already have a word you've been using, but the dog only shows up <90% of the time, say if there is a slice of pizza on the sidewalk, could you recall your dog to you?
+If you already have a word you've been using, but the dog shows up <90% of the time, say if there is a slice of pizza on the sidewalk, could you recall your dog to you?
 If the answer is no then it's time to start with a fresh term.

 Pick a word out of your normal vocabulary.
-The idea behind it is that you don't want to taint this word.
+The idea behind it is that you don't want to corrupt this word, if the dog hears it they NEED to come to you if you want this to work everytime.
 More on that in the next section:

 ## 1:1:1 ratio

-In order to strengthen the signficance of this term to your dog you need to strive for a 1:1:1 ratio of saying the command, having the dog recall, and then treating the dog.
+In order to strengthen the signficance of this term to your dog you need to strive for a 1:1:1 ratio of: using the recall word, the dog recall, the dog gets rewarded.

 1 command
 1 recall
 1 treat

-As for when to treat:
+As for *when* to treat:

-**Never have food visible until they've started the recall.**
+**Never have food visible until they've started the recall.** Doing so may result in very conditional recall for your dog and you need this to be unconditional.

 Start mastering this command indoors before taking this to the streets.